Kanegraffiti/LessonPlans/Basic Science Main/Weeks1-8_Basic_Science_Lesson_Plan_JSS1-3.md

 - Keep a simple table showing **organism, shared feature, and survival advantage** to organise your observations.
 - Compare two habitats in your notes to explain why animals or plants in each place need similar body parts or behaviours.

+- Create a study box in your notebook for **live and reproduce** with clear definitions, labelled sketches, and two everyday examples so you can explain it without looking at the textbook.
+- Add a short checklist that reminds you how to apply **live and reproduce** in class activities, projects, or safety routines, noting common mistakes to avoid.

 ### Assignment

 Observe a nearby habitat (pond, garden, refuse dump, etc.).
 List four organisms you find there and describe one characteristic they share that helps them survive.